normai/contao-speisekarte/README.md

 ### Users

-You find the contao-speisekarte applied e.g. on
+You can find the contao-speisekarte applied e.g. on

 - [www.thalermühle.de/restaurant/Speisekarte.html](https://www.xn--thalermhle-geb.de/restaurant/Speisekarte.html)

-(perhaps not yet in the latest version)
+(possibly not yet with the latest version)

-&nbsp;

 ---